 Time Isn't Linear (At Least, Not Anymore)

-Growing up, I thought of time the way everyone says you’re supposed to, the way we are taught as children.
+Growing up, I thought of time the way everyone says you’re supposed to, the way we are taught as little kids.

-Monday bleeds into Tuesday, into Wednesday, and the clock keeps clicking like that cheap plastic one in my mom’s kitchen that never actually told the right time.
+Monday bleeds into Tuesday, into Wednesday, and the clock keeps clicking like that cheap plastic one in my mom’s kitchen that never actually told the right time (she liked to set it 7 minutes fast so she wasn’t late anywhere).

-Then trauma hit, and the story broke into a million pieces.
+Then trauma hit me in the face, and the nice neat story broke into about a million pieces.

-It bent.
-Doubled back.
-Slipped sideways.
-Sometimes it shoved my head under and drowned me.
+It bent, doubled back, slipped sideways, and sometimes it shoved my head under and drowned me.

 How Trauma Bends Time

-If you’ve ever had your world ripped apart, you know the strangeness of time that follows.
+If you’ve ever had your world ripped apart, you know the absolute bizarreness of time that follows.

-A second of panic can stretch long enough for you to count every thud of your heartbeat.
+A second of panic can stretch long enough for you to count every thud of your crazy racing heartbeat.

-It took the police 7 minutes to get to my apartment after I called them.
-It felt like 7 hours.
+It took the police 7 minutes to get to my apartment after I called them, but it really felt like 7 hours.

-Then whole weeks slide past where you can’t remember a single dinner you ate.
+Then whole weeks slide past where you can’t remember a single dinner you ate, a person you saw, or which way was up or which way was down.

 What did my sister get me for Christmas again?

-Sometimes an old memory barges in like it just happened…not politely knocking, just showing up in the middle of the room while you’re trying to pour wine into someone’s glass.
+Sometimes an old memory barges in like it just happened…not politely knocking, just crashing in the middle of the room while you’re trying to pour wine into someone’s glass.

 Trauma doesn’t just hurt feelings (but, boy is it good at that).

-For a while I told myself healing was about “getting back on track,” like I could tape the line of time straight again.
-But it didn’t work like that.
+For a while I told myself healing was about “getting back on track,” like I could tape the line of time straight again, but it didn’t work like that for me.

-Healing felt sideways.
-Like trying to live in three versions of myself at once: the person before it happened, the shell right after, and the messy, still-becoming version I keep meeting in the mirror.
+Healing felt completely sideways.
+It was like trying to live in three versions of myself at once: the person before it happened, the shell right after, and the messy, still-becoming version I keep meeting in the mirror who looked too pale, too thin, and slightly empty.

-None of them cancel each other out.
-They just overlapped, alive all at once.
+None of them cancel each other out, they just overlapped in a weird way, alive all at once.

 The Moment It Hit Me